-The first time you file Form 2290, type or print your name and address.
+The first time you file Form 2290, enter your name and address.
 Include the suite, room, or other unit number after the street address.
-Each period after, the IRS will mail you a Package 2290 with your information preprinted on the form.
+Each period after that, the IRS will mail you a Package 2290 with your information preprinted on the form.
 If you receive a preprinted form, check your information.
 Make any corrections on the form.